Victoria Anthony: Wrestling

-She is a 2009 graduate of Marina (Calif.)
-High School.
-In 2012, she won her first college National Championship for Simon Fraser University.
-In 2013, Simon Fraser won the NWCA National Duals Women’s title, led by Anthony and other top American and Canadian female wrestlers.
-In 2014, 2017, and 2020 Anthony won Pan American Championships gold.
-In January 2015 she won gold at the 2015 Dave Schultz Memorial.
-In 2016, she failed to qualify for the Olympics, placing second in the American best-of-three series Trials after losing to Haley Augello.
+Anthony won gold at the Pan American Wrestling Championships in 2014, 2017, and 2020.

+In January 2015, she won gold at the Dave Schultz Memorial.

+In 2016, she failed to qualify for the Olympics, placing second in the American best-of-three series trials after losing to Haley Augello.
 Anthony lost the first match, won the second match, and lost the third match.

-She competed at the 2020 Ivan Yarygin international, in the qualification round she lost to Russia's Nadezhda Sokolova, but went on to wrestle back and win a bronze medal.
-In 2021, she won the gold medal in the 50 kg event at the Matteo Pellicone Ranking Series 2021 held in Rome, Italy.
+She competed at the 2020 Ivan Yarygin international, losing in the qualification round to Russia's Nadezhda Sokolova, but continuing on to win a bronze medal in repechage.

+In 2021, she won a gold medal in the 50 kg weight class at the Matteo Pellicone Ranking Series held in Rome, Italy.